-The Online Course Development Protocol establishes a standardized process for the development of all online, hybrid, and enhanced courses, provides a tool to ensure the design and development of online and hybrid courses meet certain quality standards that are nationally recognized and consistent with college practice, and provides the college with working definitions of online, hybrid, and enhanced courses.
-In order to receive a course shell for online, hybrid or enhanced instruction, faculty must complete the requisite training forms and gain the appropriate approvals.
+The Online Course Development Protocol establishes a standardized process for the development of all online, hybrid, and enhanced courses and provides a tool to ensure the design and development of online and hybrid courses meet certain quality standards that are nationally recognized and consistent with college practice, and provides the college with working definitions of online, hybrid, and enhanced courses.
+To receive a course shell for online, hybrid, or enhanced instruction, faculty must complete the requisite training forms and gain the appropriate approvals.
 Courses being developed must undergo the standard peer review process and will be co-owned by the college upon successful development and approval.
-For more information call Ext.
-3371 or send an email message to cte@triton.edu.
+For more information, visit the Office of Distance Learning SharePoint page.